Andyinater/AutoGen_EnhancedAgents/README.md

+# ToDO To Be Bug Free
+- Fix 'User' and the actual user name not being consistent.

 # ToDo To Make Efficient

 - Better prompts for better factoid generation/storage.
 Sometimes it still does sentences or other copy/paste.